RichardBaker3020/linux/linux command/terminal command.md

 Press the Q key to exit from top.
 ```

-w
----
+### w/who

 w is a command-line utility that displays information about currently logged in users and what each user is doing.
 It also gives information about how long the system has been running, the current time, and the system load average.
 detailed info about output explanation and avaiable options: [link](https://linuxize.com/post/w-command-in-linux/)

+### su

+switch to root usr. use `exit` to exit root user.

-wget
+### wget
----

 wget is a free utility for non-interactive download of files from the web.
-It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.
+It supports HTTP, HTTPS, and FTP protocols, aser well as retrieval through HTTP proxies.
 ```
 'wget http://website.com/files/file.zip' : download the file from web 'wget www.pincong.rocks' :download html into index.html file